Curriculum Applied critical archaeology and heritage

 Mathieu, James R. (editor), (2002), Experimental archaeology, replicating past objects, behaviors and processes, BAR International Series 1035, Oxford

 Paardekoper, Roeland, Reeves, Jody (2014).
 Experiments past.
-Histories of Experimental Archaeology, Sidestone Press
+Histories of Experimental Archaeology, Sidestone Press.

-Quantifying Survey material (2 CFU)
+Quantifying Archaeological material (2 CFU)

-Period: January-June 2024 (lesson times to be defined)
+Period: January-June 2025 (lesson times to be defined)

 Type: Both remote and in presence